Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/01-LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

-# Excercise-1: Compliance assessment
+# Excercise 1: Compliance assessment

-## Lab scenario introduction
+## Exercise Overview

 You are Allan Deyoung, a member of the IT department at Contoso Ltd. You have recently been transferred to the IT Security division.
 Your new role is to evaluate Contoso's Zero Trust readiness and develop an action plan to establish a Zero Trust initiative, following the Zero Trust pillars.
 Contoso is a large multinational corporation with a global presence in multiple industries.
 The company has a large cloud footprint and a hybrid infrastructure.
 Contoso's security operations center (SOC) is responsible for monitoring and responding to security incidents across the enterprise.
 The SOC is staffed with security analysts, security engineers, and network engineers.
 The SOC uses Microsoft Sentinel as its security information and event management (SIEM) solution.
 The SOC has a log analytics workspace that is used to collect and analyze security logs from across the enterprise.